 Image sensors optimise performance in low light conditions.

 Circuit schematics and PCB designs are developed under our zero-defect quality control process.

 Military specification caseworks are camouflaged to hide them from poachers.

 “Cambridge Design Partnership designed and developed the Instant Detect 2.0 system.
 Thank you for your ingenuity, flexibility and tireless dedication to the project, we are very lucky to have worked with you.”

 The value we created

 Within 18 months the Instant Detect 2.0 system was developed, prototyped and initially tested in Kenya and a remote uninhabited island in the Pacific Ocean.
-Currently in development, the system is set to have enormous conservation potential with a wide range of potential applications, including protecting endangered species from poachers, monitoring wildlife health, managing human/wildlife conflict and enabling scientific research like monitoring the impacts of ocean plastics and climate change on uninhabited archipelagos.
+Currently in beta testing in several real-world conservation field sites, the system is set to have enormous conservation potential with a wide range of potential applications, including protecting endangered species from poachers, monitoring wildlife health, managing human/wildlife conflict and enabling scientific research like monitoring the impacts of ocean plastics and climate change on uninhabited archipelagos.